 Steve Harris ultimately decided not to retire the band, soldiered on through the Real Live Tour, and started looking for a new singer.
 On top of this, against the advice of manager Rod Smallwood, Harris had also decided to take on the responsibility of being the Iron Maiden record producer.

 Longtime producer and living legend Martin Birch had been working exclusively with Maiden for many years, but finally decided to retire altogether.
-Rather than getting a new (and presumably costly) top producer to do the work on Maiden’s new live recordings, Harris sat himself in the producer’s chair.
+Rather than getting a new (and presumably costly) top producer to do the work on Maiden’s new live recordings, Harris sat himself in the producer’s chair in his own Barnyard Studios in Essex.
 The outcome is clear as soon as opener Be Quick Or Be Dead lashes out: Harris favors a production, or lack thereof, that renders No Prayer For The Dying (1990) positively overproduced.

 It’s thin, it’s dry, and it’s not pleasant on the ears at all.
 Harris’ idea seems to be that overexposing the high energy of Maiden’s early 90s live performances will excite the audience, and so he ignores the fact that live albums are meant to be listened to, and relistened to.
 Even for a die-hard fan it’s hard work to revisit this record.